lsuutari19/master_thesis_stuff/DIARY.md

 ExecStart=/sbin/ip link set enp1s0 up
 ExecStart=/sbin/dhclient enp1s0

+## After after skiing holiday (so towards end of march)
+First lab session held:
+Lab 1 held at 21.03.2024
+9-10 students showed up.
+2 students requested zoom support.
+Reason: they have desktop pc at home with good specs and couldn’t work during lab → We should definitely support this
+Working with the VMs can be hard since the VM export size is closer to 70Gb with all the installations and AFAIK all your files get removed from the computers after logging out so this is a very tedious process to get back to speed.
+The students in laboratory session advanced in the tasks in a good pace after a little bit of help (some got to the second last task)

 # W.I.P?
 - At least make the VMs take up less space, preferrably minimal versionst